 The yearlong student teaching experience also presents unique challenges.
 Candidates are embedded in the mentor's life and work environment for an entire year.
 In a way it is like having a long-term houseguest and requires heightened attention to communication and respect for each other's physical and emotional needs.
-Communicating in a digital environment will add complexity to the relationship and require additional awareness to ensure clarity and understanding.
 We always advise that both the mentor and the candidate operate from a place of good intentions and assume the same from your partner.